 What is endometriosis?

-Endometriosis occurs when the tissue that lines the womb (the endometrium) grows outside the womb – usually in the pelvic cavity behind the womb or on the ovaries.
+Endometriosis affects 1 in 10 people who menstruate.
+It is a condition that occurs when the tissue that lines the womb (the endometrium) grows outside the womb – usually in the pelvic cavity behind the womb or on the ovaries.

 How is endometriosis diagnosed?

-The only way that you can be sure that you have endometriosis is to look for endometrial tissue in the pelvis, using a small telescope( laparoscope)that is inserted through the belly button while you are asleep during a surgical procedure.
+To diagnose endometriosis, a doctor needs to look for endometrial tissue in the pelvis through a laparoscope (a small telescope) inserted through the belly button while you are under anaesthetic, during a surgical procedure.

-A small number of ultrasound specialists can perform scans that specifically look for endometriosis which are accurate about 60% of the time.
-MRI (magnetic resonance imaging) endometriosis specialists can also sometimes see features that suggest endometriosis.
+A small number of ultrasound specialists can perform scans that specifically look for endometriosis, which are accurate about 60% of the time.
+Endometriosis specialists can also sometimes see features that suggest endometriosis through MRI (Magnetic Resonance Imaging).

-When the endometrial tissue is in the pelvic cavity (endometriosis) the tissue breaks down but it can’t leave the body and it becomes trapped.
-Signals from dying cells in the tissue attract immune cells which try to clear the tissue.
+When the endometrial tissue is in the pelvic cavity (endometriosis) the tissue breaks down but it becomes trapped, as it can’t leave the body.
+Signals from dying cells in the tissue attract immune cells, which try to clear the tissue.
 This process creates an inflammatory environment and high levels of cellular stress as well as swelling and pain in the pelvic cavity.
-Eggs sperm and embryos have a much tougher job to stay healthy in this inflammatory environment and it is harder for them to create a pregnancy.
-Women with endometriosis can still conceive naturally but it may take longer and if other factors (like a mild reduction in sperm quality) are present it can be even more difficult.